What to See in Beautiful Brittany (Bretagne), France

 Spring in Finland was a beautiful experience despite the cold.
 Although it’s known for being an expensive city, my private tour guide (aka my Finnish friend) showed me there are many inexpensive and even free places in the city.
 I’ll list all you can do in Helsinki while on a budget and how to get around this stunning city.

 If you’re visiting when it’s cold, which statistically you will unless you visit in the heart of summer, you need to join in the Finnish tradition of sweating your butt off in a sauna.
 I’m lucky enough to have known a local who invited me to share in her apartment building’s sauna.
 There are many public options available.
 A famous one is Kotiharjun, keep in mind that it’s closed on Mondays.

 The more days you include in your ticket, the cheaper it is.
-The one way ticket includes transfers since it’s valid up to almost 2 hours from purchase and includes 1, 2 or all 3 zones.
-Helsinki is divided into zones A, B and C. For transport to and from the airport you need an ABC ticket.
-You can also map your route using the HSL app and it will show which is the quickest way to get there with public transport along with live time tables.
+The one-way ticket includes transfers since it’s valid up to almost 2 hours from purchase.
+Helsinki is divided into zones A, B, and C. For transport to and from the airport you need an ABC ticket.
+You can also map your route using the HSL app and it will show which is the quickest way to get there with public transport along with up to date time tables.

 “Free” is my second favorite word.

 FREE Places to Visit

 “Free” is my second favorite word.
 The first one being “food”, of course.

 If you travel loads or you’re on a budget here are some great ways to explore Helsinki.